Mandatory evacuation gives governments little control

 Many people who stay say they want to protect their property from nature and looters.

-John and Christina Mramer live in Summerville, South Carolina, about two hours west of Charleston.
+John and Christina Mramer live in Summerville, South Carolina, about 26 miles west of Charleston.
 They are under mandatory evacuation but have decided to wait out the storm.

 “It’s not like we’re not taking it seriously,” Mrs. Mramer told The Washington Times.
 “We’re just watching and waiting.”